tremho/gen-format/README.md

 to be portable and malleable enough to fullfill localization needs.

+`gen-format` presently does not have support for currency or unit display.
+However, currency display and unit display/conversion features are planned for a later (possibly 2.0) release,, so watch this space.

 `gen-format` provides support for over 50 languages and multiple regions (matching a survey of Intl support under Chromium and Node).
 This support comes from the `i18n` localization files which are downloaded separately.
 See the setup instructions in this document for more information.

 ### Installation